enricomoresco/Software-and-Computing-Repository/README.md

 v_bot.txt : n*m matrix with the values of the initial meridional velocity of the lower layer(m/s)

+u_wind.txt : n*m matrix with the values of the zonal wind velocity

+v_wind.txt : n*m matrix with the values of the meridional wind velocity

 const.txt : contains all the phisical costants, the grid dimension and the number of cells in each direction in the velocity grid (to verify that data are correctly privided)

+The user must provide phisically adequate values of variables:

+Current velocity must be below 1[m/s]

+Wind velocity must be below 30[m/s]

+Surface elevation must be below 2[m] and its mean value must be null

+The grid itself must be at least 3*3*2

+To verify the correctnes of the provided data the user should launch input_test.ipy.